Deployment Runbook

 | FluidPay Connector | ko | Core Artifact Registry | ./apps/connectors/fluidpay/cmd/ |

-| Admin Portal | Docker | Core Artifact Registry | apps/admin/ |
+| Dashboard | Docker | Core Artifact Registry | apps/dashboard/ |

 | Docs Site | Docker | Core Artifact Registry | apps/docs/ |